 Creating and Managing SDDCs and SDDC Proxies

 To create and manage SDDCs and proxies, you must use the vCloud OpenAPI.
 See Getting Started with vCloud OpenAPI at https://code.vmware.com.

 vCloud Director requires a direct network connection to each vCenter Server instance for use as an SDDC.
 If the vCenter Server instance uses an external Platform Services Controller instance, vCloud Director requires a direct network connection to the Platform Services Controller instance as well.

 To use VMware OVF Tool in a proxied SDDC, vCloud Director requires a direct connection to each ESXi host.

 - Create an SSDC backed by an attached and enabled vCenter Server instance.

 vCloud Director creates the SDDC with a default proxy for the vCenter Server instance.
 If the vCenter Server instance uses an external Platform Services Controller instance, vCloud Director creates a proxy for the Platform Services Controller instance as well.

-To enable users to access the SDDCs and the SDDC proxies from the vCloud Director Tenant Portal, you must publish the CPOM extension plug-in to their organizations.
-See Publish or Unpublish a Plug-in from an Organization.
+- To enable users to access the SDDCs and the SDDC proxies from the vCloud Director Tenant Portal, you must publish the CPOM extension plug-in to their organizations.
+See .
+See the vCloud Director Service Provider Admin Portal Guide.